alfredxiao/d-fence/doc/stories.md

 [DONE] 1. can reverse-proxy GET
 [DONE] 2. can reverse-proxy ANY method
-[DONE] 3. can collect incoming request facts (protocol, method, uri, ip, time, date, weekday)
+[DONE] 3. can collect incoming request facts (protocol, method, uri, ip, time, date, weekday) [DONE] 4. parse rules with primitives (e.g. has-valid-token, is-service) [DONE] 5. evaluate rules with regard to primitives (comparing those in rules and those from facts)

 4. can collect Request facts from token (username, role)
 5. default rule (to deny if no rules are defined)
 6. can parse a default rule (default to deny or grant as specified/configured)